Growing Bright and Beautiful Yellow Vegetables

 #6: Onions

-I grow up to 500 onions in my garden every year, with goal of pulling storage onions from the cellar until the date of my next onion harvest the following season.
+I grow up to 500 onions in my garden every year, with goal of pulling storage onions from the basement all winter and spring, hopefully up until the date of my next onion harvest in July.
 I like to grow a combination of onions in my garden, usually a mix of sweet, fresh eating onions and storage onions.
 When it comes to yellow storage onions, I have had consistent results with Patterson.

 Everything I know about growing onions is in one of the most popular articles on my website.